 Leslie Grigsby teaches the Ceramics and Glass portion of the Connoisseurship courses for the Winterthur Program and has been instrumental in making the Winterthur Museum Collection available online on the Winterthur website.

 Leslie began her career as Assistant Curator of Ceramics and Glass at Colonial Williamsburg.
 Next she researched and wrote extensively (see selected publications) on 17th– and 18th-century English earthenware and stoneware.
 Leslie’s catalogue of the English ceramics at the Chipstone Foundation in Milwaukee is available at the Digital Library for the Decorative Arts and Material Culture.
 Currently, Grigsby is responsible for the Museum’s 22,000+ glass and ceramic objects and has worked intensively on displays in the 175 house rooms and the Ceramics & Glass Galleries and Study Area.
 She has curated exhibitions on English slipware and delftware as well as on objects and traditions relating to alcoholic beverages, tea and coffee.
 Offsite, she curated and redesigned the English earthenware galleries at the Gardiner Museum of Ceramic Art, Toronto.
-Currently, Leslie is working on creating several online exhibitions.
-Leslie lectures widely, throughout the United States and Canada as well as in the UK, China and Australia.
+She also consulted regarding the reinstallation of the modern galleries at George Washington’s Mount Vernon as well as for the exhibition “The Dragon & The Eagle: American Traders in China…” at the Hong Kong Maritime Museum.
+Leslie is the head of the Ceramics, Glass and Enamels vetting teams for The Winter Show (NYC) and The European Fine Art Fair (TEFAF, NYC).
+She lectures widely, throughout the United States and Canada as well as in the UK, China and Australia.

 Lane joined the curatorial staff at Winterthur Museum in 2014 as Curator of Furniture.
 Previously, he served as both Curator of Furniture and Curator of Academic Programs at Historic Deerfield, Inc. At Deerfield, he curated two permanent furniture exhibitions (see select exhibitions) as part of the “Four Centuries of Massachusetts Furniture” collaboration.
 While at Winterthur, he has curated Cultivating Style in a Multi-Ethnic World: New York Furniture, 1650-1850, and, in conjunction with staff in Winterthur’s Conservation department, Brittle Beauty: Understanding and Conserving Chinese Export Lacquer.
 He has taught undergraduate courses in American Studies and material culture at Yale University, Miami University of Ohio and both undergraduate and graduate courses at the University of Massachusetts, Amherst.

-Ann K. WagnerCurator of Decorative Arts, Department of Collections, Winterthur Museum
+Ann K. WagnerCurator of Decorative Arts Winterthur Museum, Garden & Library

 Ann Wagner (Program Alumna) teaches the Metals portion of the Connoisseurship courses for the Winterthur Program.
 She is responsible for approximately 20,000 silver and jewelry, metalwork, and related composite material objects such as lighting, firearms, clocks and organic objects at Winterthur Museum.